 If you plan on staying here, you should book a room right away as they tend to run out fast!

 This hostel is located 6 minutes away from the beach.
 It features a shared loungeand puts at the disposal of guests free Wi-Fi access and rooms, which have balconies with a city view.
 The rooms are equipped to make you feel right at home and offer a shared bathroom with a shower and a hairdryer.

-It is located 1.8 km. from the city centre, so you will have no problem getting in the middle of the World Cup atmosphere fast.
+It is located 1.8 km. from the city centre, so you will have no problem getting in the middle of the action.

 The staff is very helpful and will help guests at any times.